(Bruce ran the Bryce Canyon Half Marathon in July 2024 in 1:41:19. He’s trying to stay healthy so he can write this blog for many years.)

 Why subscribe?

 Two reasons.
 First, you’ll get an e-mail every time I post.
-You’ll get 2 to 3 posts a week, designed to give you new information and make you think.
 They will be highly readable, not densely academic.
-Each message will be short (around 500 words, sometimes with extra details or interview Q&A following), gentle, provocative, and actionable.
+Each message will be fairly short (rarely more than 1,000 words, sometimes with extra details or interview Q&A following), gentle, provocative, and actionable.
 Christians should not duck tough issues, but we should always be respectful when engaging in public discourse.

 Second, the more subscribers I have, the more I can persuade global leaders that talking to me is worth their time.
 So please subscribe and encourage others to do so.
 No one will spank you if you don’t read every post.